ghmeier/hackcon_notes/backend.md

 # Misc

-**Action Item:** Make a backend for the mentorship with a backend of Github Issues so that anyone can mentor (not sponsors).
+**ACTION ITEM:** Make a backend for the mentorship with a backend of Github Issues so that anyone can mentor (not sponsors).